tulimid1/tulimid1.github.io/works.md

 Society for Neuroscience - Assessment of Stroke Damage - Determining the influence of movement speed and distance on the accuracy of upper limb proprioceptive estimates.

-Society for the Neural Control of Movement - Proprioceptive accuracy to trial-to-trial changes in speed, direction, and length of movement.
+Society for the Neural Control of Movement - Fundamentals of Motor Control - Proprioceptive accuracy to trial-to-trial changes in speed, direction, and length of movement.

 ### 2018